 Order the chunky hunks of barbecue pork knuckle that our waiter says is “better than belly”.
 Don't eat meat?
 Go for sweet braised tofu and spinach dumplings filled with toasted pine nuts.
 Their dumplings are soft, cloud-like and well made - see for yourself with a serve of the prawn and pork, and follow them with the rolled-then-fried rice rolls.
-They'll open from 10am-3pm and from 5.30pm for dinner.
+They'll open from 10am.

 Walk over the little wooden footbridge behind the waterfall to Dynasty, where sweet, glossy, baked barbecue pork buns and impressive 12 fold prawn dumplings await.
-On Christmas Day you can book in for a banquet menu for $64.50, which will have you feasting on chicken dim sims, sizzling Mongolian lamb, salt and pepper king prawns and fried ice cream.
-You can book in from 11am-3pm or for dinner from 5.30pm-10pm.
+On Christmas Day they'll be trading as usual from 11am.

 A perennial favourite with yum cha fans, this multi-level Canto-palace features some of the more interesting dim sum on offer, like braised tripe, congee and stuffed donuts.
 It’s prawn-o-rama here too, with rounds of sweet braised eggplant stuffed with chopped-up prawn prawn and scallop dumplings topped with a tiny scallop and har gau.
-Open 10am-3pm and 5-11pm.
+Open from 10am.

 Want more Christmas Day entertainment?

 Christmas in the Southern Hemisphere means beach barbecues, long lunches and checking out the festive lights in the city.
 There’s no snow, sure, but we know how to party.
 Find out where you can sing Christmas carols, shop at the Christmas markets, and get a head start on the Boxing Day sales.